Behavioral Finance and Risk Management

 How Behavioral Finance Works

 In reality, people aren’t perfect.
 Both investors like you and financial advisors like us are subject to personal biases, cognitive errors, and blind spots in judgment.
 No one has perfect self-control, no one is perfectly rational, and no one is completely immune to making mistakes.
-That’s why financial advisors do their best to take every factor into consideration before making suggestions.
+That’s why, especially when it comes to behavioral finance and risk management, financial advisors do their best to take every factor into consideration before making suggestions.

 Examples of Decision-Making Errors